kefink/phase1/new_structure/RENDER_DEPLOYMENT_GUIDE.md

    - Install dependencies
    - Start your application
 3. Monitor the deployment logs for any issues
+4. If you see repeated requests to a URL like `/your app doesn't have a specific health endpoint` returning 404, it means the Health Check Path isn't set.
+Go to your Render service → Settings → Health and set the Health Check Path to `/health`, Save, then click "Manual Deploy".

 ## Step 5: Initialize Database